UniversalDependencies/docs/_lt/dep/nsubj.md

 nsubj(arrived, who)
 ~~~

-Constructions like daugiau nei... (more than...); vienas... (one), involving the genitive case of a superlative degree of an adjective, when they function as the subject of the sentence, are annotated as nsubj.
+Constructions like _daugiau nei... (more than...); vienas... (one)_, involving the genitive case of a superlative degree of an adjective, when they function as the subject of the sentence, are annotated as `nsubj`.

 ~~~ sdparse
 Seminare dalyvavo daugiau nei 100 dalyvių . \n The-seminar was-attended by-more than 100 participants .